History

 Based on these insights, the foundation launched a new strategic plan in 2015, focusing on Early Learning, Wrap-Around Support (including School Mental Health and Food Security) and Knowledge Building, while continuing to support our legacy work in Seventh-day Adventist education and Family Philanthropy (which supports the philanthropic efforts of the Bainum family).
 During this same period, the Bainum Foundation Farm was established as a separate legal entity on Virginia farmland donated to the foundation by the Bainum family.

-As that plan came to a conclusion, we embarked on strategic planning in 2020.
-We again built on what we had learned but also acknowledged the deep issues that were elevated and exacerbated through the triple crises of a global pandemic, the ongoing racial reckoning and widespread economic distress.
+As that plan concluded, we embarked on strategic planning in 2020 — once again building on what we had learned, while also reckoning with the nationwide reality of a pandemic, social disruption, and economic distress.

 Our Founders